America’s True Patriots

-She must be forever charging up San Juan Hill, going over the top, storming Normandy beach, bearing any burden, paying any price…
+She must be forever charging up San Juan Hill, going over the top, storming Omaha beach, bearing any burden, paying any price…

-She must be beating the Russians to the moon, beating the world at basketball, beating democracy into somebody’s head.
+She must be beating the Russians to the moon, beating the world at basketball, beating democracy into someone’s head.

-But would the patriot love America any less if she fell short of the glory… if she left a gaping hole in the history books?
+But would the patriot love America less if she fell short of the glory… if her history was a page mostly blank?

 He would not.

-But to the professional American, America must dazzle and strut upon the world’s stage.
+But to that certain species of American, America must dazzle and glitter upon the world’s stage.

 She must be the “indispensable nation.”

 Hence his lack of patriotism.
 He is Kipling.

 The Difference Between the Patriot and the Nationalist

 Many Americans admire America for being strong, not for being American.
 For them America has to be “the greatest country on Earth” in order to be worthy of their devotion.
 If it were only the second greatest, or the 19th greatest, or, heaven forbid, “a third-rate power,” it would be virtually worthless… Maybe the poor Finns or Peruvians love their countries too, but heaven knows why — they have so little to be proud of, so few “reasons.”